Searing yorkers, unplayable bouncers, freakish swings. Australian fast bowler Pat Cummins has all these and more in his bag of tricks.

 Cummins has reigned supreme over batsmen and the ICC Test rankings with his splendid bowling for a long time despite having a deformity in his bowling arm.

-At 18 years and 193 days, Pat Cummins had become the youngest Australian to make his Test debut in the last 58 years, when he played against South Africa in 2011.
-And shortly before his debut, he would sit for an exclusive interview with cricket.com.au to narrate the tale.
+At 18 years and 193 days, Pat Cummins is also the youngest Australian to make his Test debut in the last 58 years, when he played against South Africa in 2011.

-“It doesn't really affect me because (the finger) is about the same length as the other one (index finger)."
+“It doesn't really affect me because (the finger) is about the same length as the other one (index finger),” he explained.

-In the third Test between Australia and India in 2017, Brett Lee, Cummins’ idol, spoke of the pacer’s disability in his commentary while stating that the shortened finger may actually help the right-armer's bowling.
+Brett Lee, Cummins’ idol, spoke of the pacer’s disability in his commentary while stating that the shortened finger may actually help the right-arm pacer's bowling.

 “(The two fingers) are the exact same length, which may aid the ball coming out of the fingers with a nice seam position,” Lee said.

-While his career in Test cricket has been a delight to watch, Pat Cummins has also showcased his brilliance in limited-overs cricket as he has 111 wickets in ODIs and 37 scalps in T20Is.
-The 26-year-old became the most expensive signing in the auctions for the Indian T20 League 2020 season (Rs.15.5 crores) and one can fancy the Australian superstar to dazzle with his brilliance in the 2021 edition, just as he continuously does in the Big Bash League.
+While his career in Test cricket has been a delight to watch, Pat Cummins has also showcased his brilliance in limited-overs cricket as he has over 100 wickets in ODIs and over 30 scalps in T20Is.

 Pat Cummins also became the Indian T20 League’s most expensive signing in 2020 when Kolkata picked him for Rs 15.5 crores for the season.